mistertest/xcloud-shield/README.md

 UPDATE YOUR XBOX CONTOLLER:

+If you have a persistant issue with your controller after having updating your webview, you can test to update your xbox controller.
-Microsoft with his next gen and his new xcloud solution usualy updating his devices and accessories.
+Microsoft with his next gen, and his new xcloud solution usualy updating their devices and accessories.
-So for the better experience, you'll have to updating your xbox controller with the last version.
+So, for the better experience, you'll have to updating your xbox controller with the last version.
 You can do that directly in windows 10 wth a dedicated tool.

+NO UNOFFOCIAL PHYSICAL ACCESSORIES CONNECTED

+Know Issue : When a physical keyboard or remote not official (not from nvidia, like harmony) are connected, the controller is blocked.